 When visiting Inverness, there are plenty of cruise operators who will get you onto the loch.
 These cruises, for example Jacobite by Loch Ness, are operating on reduced capacity to ensure you can remain socially distant.
 They will show you the highlights of the loch like Urquhart Castle, the buildings that sit by its edge, and maybe, if you’re lucky, the monster that hides in its depths…

 There are many itineraries you can follow around Loch Ness, especially if you have a car.
 Cars are the best way to see most of the area, whilst remaining socially distant.
 Also, there are now many Inverness tours back up and running with safety measures in place, to help you get the most out of Scotland.

 We hope that this has shown that there are plenty of things to do in Inverness on your staycation!
 Just make sure you book in advance before making a special visit anywhere.
 Coronavirus regulations may alter the opening times and availability of some attractions.

-We are looking forward to welcoming guests back to Ness Walk now that we have reopened.
-Here at Ness Walk we have introduced our Safely Sound programme to ensure risks are minimised as much as possible.
+We are enjoying welcoming guests back to Ness Walk Hotel.
+Here, we have introduced our Safely Sound programme to ensure risks are minimised as much as possible.
 We believe that with the risks managed, and we socially distance appropriately, then Inverness can be as fun and alive again as it was before.
 So why not book your stay with us now and see what you’ve been missing by visiting Inverness?See Our Offers